 Since Southwest doesn’t charge any of its travelers for change fees or checked bags and doesn’t have preferred seating, its A-List and A-List Preferred elite programs are fairly limited.
 You’ll receive priority boarding (as the name suggests, you’ll almost always find yourself in the A boarding group), free same-day flight changes, and priority lines at the airport counters; A-List Preferred members also get free in-flight WiFi.

 Southwest does have one jaw-dropping element of its program for extremely frequent fliers: the Southwest Companion Pass.
-If you take 100 flights or earn 110,000 points in a calendar year (including points earned from Southwest credit cards), you can designate a single companion who can join you on any Southwest flight (on both paid and award tickets) for just the cost of taxes and fees.
-This could make Southwest very compelling if you travel with a partner!
+If you take 100 flights or earn 125,000 points in a calendar year (including points earned from Southwest credit cards), therefore you can designate a single companion who can join you on any Southwest flight (on both paid and award tickets) for just the cost of taxes and fees.
+So this could make Southwest very compelling if you travel with a partner!

 If you earn status with an airline, your status will generally last until January 31 two years later.
 For example, if you earned status in 2019, your status will last until January 31, 2021.
 But you’ll only be able to requalify for status until December 31, 2020.